dominicholcomb/dominicholcomb/README.md

 ### Welcome to my Github! 👋

 I am a statistics and physics graduate, and I'm excited for you to see my work on github!
-I think some of the projects are pretty fun.
+I've had fun making them and putting them on here and hope you can enjoy looking them over, too!

 I believe success in a technincal role relies on both the ability to create useful computational tools and visualizations and the ability to comunicate them accessably.
 In this github, I focus on the former, demonstrating the breadth of my technical know-how with the projects you can find below.